Hard problem of consciousness: Type-C materialism

-Type-D and Type-E Dualism
+Type-D and Type-E dualism

 Dualism views consciousness as either a non-physical substance separate from the brain or a non-physical property of the physical brain.
 Dualism is the view that the mind is irreducible to the physical body.
 There are multiple dualist accounts of the causal relationship between the mental and the physical, of which interactionism and epiphenomenalism are the most common today.
 Interactionism posits that the mental and physical causally impact one another, and is associated with the thought of René Descartes (1596–1650).
 Epiphenomenalism holds the mental is causally dependent on the physical, but does not in turn causally impact it.

-In contemporary philosophy, interactionism has been defended by philosophers including Martine Nida-Rümelin, while epiphenomenalism has been defended by philosophers including Frank Jackson (although Jackson later changed his stance to physicalism).
+In contemporary philosophy, interactionism has been defended by philosophers including Martine Nida-Rümelin, while epiphenomenalism has been defended by philosophers including Frank Jackson, although Jackson later changed his stance to physicalism.
 Chalmers has also defended versions of both positions as plausible.
-Traditional dualists such as Descartes believed the mental and the physical to be two separate substances, or fundamental types of entities (hence "substance dualism"); some more recent dualists, however, accept only one substance, the physical, but state it has both mental and physical properties (hence "property dualism").
+Traditional dualists such as Descartes believed the mental and the physical to be two separate substances, or fundamental types of entities (hence "substance dualism"); however, 21st-century dualists accept only one substance (the physical) but state it has both mental and physical properties (hence "property dualism").

-Type-F Monism
+Type-F monism

 Meanwhile, panpsychism and neutral monism, broadly speaking, view consciousness as intrinsic to matter.
 In its most basic form, panpsychism holds that all physical entities have minds (though its proponents take more qualified positions), while neutral monism, in at least some variations, holds that entities are composed of a substance with mental and physical aspects—and is thus sometimes described as a type of panpsychism.

 Forms of panpsychism and neutral monism were defended in the early twentieth century by the psychologist William James, the philosopher Alfred North Whitehead, the physicist Arthur Eddington, and the philosopher Bertrand Russell, and interest in these views has been revived in recent decades by philosophers including Thomas Nagel, Galen Strawson, Philip Goff, and David Chalmers.
 Chalmers describes his overall view as "naturalistic dualism", but he says panpsychism is in a sense a form of physicalism, as does Strawson.
 Proponents of panpsychism argue it solves the hard problem of consciousness parsimoniously by making consciousness a fundamental feature of reality.